d12frosted/elpa-mirror/gnu/denote-readme.txt

   a comma to the expression that should be evaluated.
 The `concat' form here is not sensitive to indentation, so it is easier to adjust for legibility.

+  For when the `VALUE' is a function, we have this:

+  ┌────
+  │ (setq denote-templates
+  │       `((report . "* Some heading\n\n* Another heading")
+  │ 	(blog . my-denote-template-function-for-blog) ; a function to return a string │ 	(memo . ,(concat "* Some heading"
+  │ 			 "\n\n"
+  │ 			 "* Another heading"
+  │ 			 "\n\n"))))
+  └────

+  [ This is part of 3.1.0-dev. ]

+  In this example, `my-denote-template-function-for-blog' is a function that returns a string.
+Denote will take care to insert it in the buffer.

   DEV NOTE: We do not provide more examples at this point, though feel welcome to ask for help if the information provided herein is not